Fail Fail Succeed

 What is it?

-Fail Fail Succeed is 2D puzzle platformer, inspired by my experiences with coping, stress and mental health.
+Fail Fail Succeed is 2D puzzler, inspired by my experiences of coping with stress, trauma and mental health.

 Step into the role of an anonymous individual, who just wants to make it back to their dog.